-Hand gun, automatic gun and bullets laid out on a table
+Hand gun, automatic gun and bullets laid out on a table - Firearm Law

-Firearm Offenses Attorney in Greenville, NC
+Firearm Law Offenses Attorney in Greenville, NC

 Gun laws have become a common topic of discussion as a result of increased media attention and coverage.
 Most Americans recognize that the Second Amendment of the Constitution guarantees the “right to bear arms”, but few are familiar with how the Second Amendment has been applied by the courts to protect or restrict gun possession and use.
 There are also hundreds of federal and North Carolina state laws and regulations that govern the possession and use of guns.
 While some are simple, many are complex.
-At Robinson Law Firm in Greenville, NC, we are well versed in all laws concerning firearms and are ready to help you understand your rights as well as your responsibilities and obligations.
+At Robinson Law Firm in Greenville, NC, we are well versed in all firearm laws, and are ready to help you understand your rights as well as your responsibilities and obligations.

 Violating gun laws in North Carolina can result in fines, probationary sentences, or even an active prison sentence.
 Gun charges can be prosecuted in state or federal court, or in both courts.
 If you find yourself accused of any gun offense you should contact the Robinson Law Firm immediately.